 Dustin: You know, I’m not sure to what extent I would rate my knowledge of anything.
 I’ve had so many beautiful people in my life that for the longest have done that kind of thing for me.
 I can say, however, that I have great admiration for the diversity of Asian writers and writing.
 Our team at Hayden’s Ferry Review certainly took pride in the Asian writers we published.
 I did a kind of spiritual apprenticeship with Suji Kwock Kim’s writing when I first started in poetry, and she’s remained a writer I admire.

 8. What three things concern you about the American poetry scenario?

 Dustin: I try my best these days not to have concerns, but I’ve invented a code of conduct for the three main modes in which I engage American poetry.
 As a person, I read and savor what I like and ignore the rest.
 As an educator, I try to read and research widely to enable myself to be the best mentor I can be for my students.
 As an artist, I treat every piece of writing as a potential source of inspiration for my work.

 9. Going back to that riddle of the chicken or the egg, is it the title first or the poem?
 And why?

 Dustin: It’s always the poem first for me.
 I think I’d otherwise feel I was writing definitions, but that’s not to disparage anyone capable of starting with titles.

-10. What are your three favourite poems from Millennial Roost?
+10. What are your three favorite poems from Millennial Roost?

 Dustin: I cannot say.
-Millennial Roost is largely just one big fluid disclosure.
+Millennial Roost is mostly just one prominent fluid disclosure.

-If you wish to be interviewed on P&P for your recent book of poems, email at mail @ poetryandpoets.com.
+If you wish to be interviewed on P&P for your recent book of poems, email us at mail @poetryandpoets.com